Allium/WithoutHeadOrFoot/_posts/2016-01-02-Fossil-Fuel-Divestment.md

 	Really, was it idiotic?
 The top 1% made a good performance in increasing their share in wealth in the last decade – also remember that the bank gets the mortgaged house if the mortgage holder defaults; not a bad deal if the government bails you out and you can wait for the next housing boom to sell the house further...
 From that perspective this may not have been idiotic in the least.
 It needs no culture/norms to explain that, just a profit motive.
 	<br>
     <br>
 	As for free availability of information about fossil fuel shares in portfolios, I wonder whether that will change much in behavior.
 The numbers about climate change are also freely available and I see little effective change in investor, government, consumer behaviour just because of this information.
 To give you a particularly appalling example: have I declined a job in the UK because of the immense Ryanair flight pollution that entails with frequent hops over the channel?
 No, I have not.
-Sadly, I seem not to be alone: http://data.worldbank.org/indicator/IS.AIR.PSGR
+Sadly, <a href="http://data.worldbank.org/indicator/IS.AIR.PSGR">I seem not to be alone</a>.
 	<br>
     <br>
 	<i>“(globally, five banks – J.P.
 Morgan, Bank of America Merrill Lynch, Citi, Wells Fargo, Mizuho – have a 40% market share of lending)”</i>